richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 This has put areas of knowledge previously not the focus of architectural inquiry into play as generative starting points for design.
 More specifically, it has prompted the parameterization of intrinsic material properties and manufacturing logics in order to deploy them toward particular effect.8[1-10]

+Parametric design will impact our environment at a regional, city, and site scale.
+Our ability to model and analyze sun, shade, wind, views, and other measures of human comfort has already created a design environment in which proposals can be simulated and adjusted in real time to create landscapes digitally shaped by these forces.[1-14]

 ### 7. BIM（Building Information Model）建筑信息模型的参数化及平台转换数据接口；